hyperquantum/PMP/README.md

 Copyright (C) 2011-2017  Kevin André

   *!!
-This project is in a very early stage of development !!*
+This project is still in an early stage of development !!*

 Party Music Player, abbreviated as PMP, is a multi-user client-server music system.
 The server is responsible for playing music, and a separate program, a 'remote', is used to connect to the server and instruct it what to do.
 PMP has an advanced file tracking mechanism; it can deal with moved/renamed and duplicate files without any problems.